naseffxiv/nase.gg/ffxivResources/extreme/Dawntrail Trials/Sphenes Burden.md

 ### Absolute Authority

+Standard resolution and explination:
 All players drop large ground AoEs centered on the players.
 Starting center, move North edge to edge for the first 3 AoEs.
 Then Group 1 goes West and Group 2 goes East.
 At this point either all DPS or all Supports will receive a flare marker (proximity based damage centered on the player).
 Melee flare players will stay in the northern corner.
 Ranged player will move along the wall to the center edge of the arena.
 The remaining four players move middle as one will receive a shared stack marker.

 Once the flares and stack marker resolve, every player is given a red triangle over their head.
 This denotes that the player cannot be alone or they will explode.
 The party at center stays still.
 The flare players on each side collapse to each other along the wall.

-You may see mit Authority.
+You may see "Mit Authority".
 This is a strat where everyone stays stacked and mits the damage from all of the mechanics as there is no vulnerability up.
+The party starts stacked North West and moves in a straight line to North East, placing the puddles edge to edge.

 As all of this resolves the party starts taking continuous AoE damage and arrows appear on the floor.
 Either Surecast/Arms Length for knockback immunity or move to the front of the arena.